lbryio/spec/index.md

 ### Status

-LBRY is not a theoretical system design, but one that has been in live usage since June 2016.
-As of February 2019, approximately 750,000 pieces of digital content have been published via the LBRY protocol.
-On a monthly basis, tens of thousands of users will access hundreds of thousands of pieces of content, downloading and uploading terrabytes of data.
-Graphical, end-user consumer browsers and wallets exist on all major operating systems and are available on LBRY's consumer portal at [lbry.io/get](https://lbry.io/get).
+LBRY has been in public use since June 2016.
+As of February 2019, approximately 750,000 pieces of digital content have been published via the protocol.
+Tens of thousands of users access hundreds of thousands of pieces of content each month, downloading and uploading terrabytes of data.
+Graphical browsers and wallets are available for all major operating systems and can be downloaded on LBRY's user-facing portal at [lbry.io/get](https://lbry.io/get).

 ### Conventions and Terminology